SAHILSHANGLOO35/CloakMe/README.md

 - Clean, modern dark UI
 - Real-time UX with instant feedback
 - Ability to delete your own posts
-- Image and GIF uploads via Supabase Storage
+- Image and GIF uploads via Cloudinary Storage
 - No metrics or judgment — just pure expression

 ---